In numpy, arrays may have a data-types containing fields, analogous to columns in a spreadsheet. An example is

 arr.a and arr.b.

-numpy.recarray.argmax() function returns indices of the max element of the array in a particular axis.
+numpy.recarray.var() function returns the variance of the array elements, along given axis.

 out : [ndarray, optional] A location into which the result is stored.

 -> If provided, it must have a shape that the inputs broadcast to.